If you are working in influencer marketing, you must have heard of the new buzzword: AI influencers.

 Miquela for Samsung

-Noonoouri for Dior
+Noonoouri for Dior Rogue

-The Future of AI Influencers
+What is the Future of AI Influencers

 In conclusion, AI influencers have opened up a new frontier in the world of social media marketing.
 While they present exciting opportunities for brands to engage with their audience in novel ways, they are still in the early stages of development.
-As AI technology progresses, AI influencers will become more and more common while also providing better value to brands.
+As AI technology progresses, AI influencers will become more common while providing better value to brands.